diy-pwa/cloudflare2sequelize/README.md

 # cloudflare2sequelize
-use sequelize with cloudflare D1, turso and local file in stackblitz
+use sequelize on cloudflare and stackblitz with turso and libsql and local file